 2. Select Open-Platform CRMs

 The chances are you already use multiple sales tools, each handling a certain aspect of the sales agent-client interaction.
 Obviously, getting rid of all the data accumulated inside these tools is not something you will embrace gladly.
-Therefore, select a CRM that can integrate with your existing solutions is one the core phases to focus on when working on the implementation.
+Therefore, selecting a CRM that can integrate with your existing solutions is one the core phases to focus on when working on the implementation.